Academic Policies and Regulations

 Students who have completed their undergraduate degree on campus may take their Graduate courses on campus or Online through KUO.

 In addition to the standard application, students must formally apply to the program.
-Contact Bonnie Switzer at firstname.lastname@example.org (email@example.com) to obtain an application for the BS/MBA or BS/MS program.
+Contact the Graduate Office at email@example.com (firstname.lastname@example.org) to obtain an application for the BS/MBA or BS/MS program.

 Computer Requirements for Students

 Kettering students are expected to have reliable access to high speed Internet outside of their workplace.
 The following minimum hardware requirements: a Pentium processor with 512 MB of RAM, a CD/ROM drive, a printer, a color monitor with appropriate graphics card, speaker(s) and appropriate sound card, and a 56K modem, although a broadband internet connection is required for viewing streamed video.
 Software requirements include a word processing package, a spreadsheet package, a Microsoft PowerPoint viewer, Google Chrome is required for all KUO students.
+KUO students also require a webcam and microphone for courses.
 Students in some classes may be required to load software.
 Administrative computer access may be necessary.

 It is expected that you have your own computer and do not use a computer at your place of employment due to frequent limitations related to Firewalls.